 In the 1997 General Election Grant challenged the Liberal Democrat Simon Hughes MP in his North Southwark & Bermondsey seat.

 In 1999 he was selected as the candidate for the then Labour seat of Welwyn Hatfield for the 2001 General Election.
 He produced one of the best Conservative swings of the election, slashing the then Labour majority from 5,595 to just 1,196.

 Grant was reselected for Welwyn Hatfield in 2002 and went on to win the May 2005 General Election with a majority of 5,946 taking his seat from Labour Minister Melanie Johnson.
 The 8.2% swing was one of the biggest nationwide.

 In May 2010 he was re-elected for Welwyn Hatfield with a surprising 17,423 majority.
 The 11.1% swing was once again one of the largest national swings to the Conservatives in the country and easily Welwyn Hatfield’s biggest ever majority for an MP of any Party.

 In 2015 Grant was re-elected again with 50.4% of the vote.

 On Brexit, Grant voted Remain but is now committed to the results of the referendum and has been a supporter of Brexit since.

-For more information on our MP click on the link below:
+For more information on Grant click on the link below: